 Hormones can cause prostate cancer to grow.
 Hormone therapy will stop your body from making testosterone or it will block what testosterone does in the body.
 This can slow tumor growth or shrink the tumor for a period of time.
-Hormone therapy can be local like in the surgical removal of the testicles (orchiectomy) or it can be systemic (drug therapy).
+Hormone therapy can be the surgical removal of the testicles (orchiectomy) or it can be systemic drug therapy.
 The goal is to reduce the amount of testosterone in your body.
-See Guide 6.